tschm/.config-templates/README.md

 ## Testing your documentation

-Any README.md file will be scanned for python code blocks.
+Any README.md file will be scanned for Python code blocks.
-If any are found, they will be tested in tests/test_docs.py.
+If any are found, they will be tested in [tests/test_docs.py](tests/test_docs.py).

 ```python
 # Some generic Python code block